thu-ml/tianshou/docs/tutorials/batch.rst

     Following the convention of scientific computation, scalars have no length.
 If there is any scalar leaf node in a ``Batch`` object, an exception will occur when users call ``len(obj)``.

-    In addition, values of reserved keys are actually undetermined, so they have no length, neither.
+    In addition, values of reserved keys are undetermined, so they have no length, neither.
 Or, to be specific, values of reserved keys have lengths of **any**.
 When there is a mix of tensors and reserved keys, the latter will be ignored in ``len(obj)`` and the minimum length of tensors is returned.
 When there is not any tensor in the ``Batch`` object, Tianshou raises an exception, too.

 The ``obj.shape`` attribute of ``Batch`` behaves somewhat similar to ``len(obj)``: